 Whether it's a cake or cookies, you want a recipe that is the best!
 Let me show you how to make this fluffy buttercream frosting that can be any color you choose and is ready to use in 5 minutes!

 - Perfect for frosting Sugar Cookies or your favorite cake!

 - Easy homemade frosting recipe with the perfect buttery taste!

 - No Fail!
 I've been making this recipe for decades!

 - Shortening - people often want to use all butter instead of adding a little bit of shortening.
-You can do this but remember that shortening has a purpose.
-It maintains it's shape and doesn't soften or melt at room temperature which is why it's in this recipe.
-Decorative frosting needs to maintain it's shape and not melt.
+You can do this, but remember that shortening has a purpose.
+It maintains it's shape and doesn't soften or melt at room temperature, which is why it's in this recipe.
+The decorative frosting needs to maintain its shape and not melt.

-- Butter - I always use salted butter but you can use unsalted butter as well just add an extra pinch of salt.
+- Butter - I always use salted butter, but you can use unsalted butter as well; just add an extra pinch of salt.
 You will also want to use real butter.
-Plant butters and margarine may not result in the kind of buttercream you want.
+Plant butter and margarine may not result in the kind of buttercream you want.

-- Milk - Any percent of milk will work for this recipe.
-You can even use evaporated milk, half and half, heavy cream or even almond milk.
+- Milk - Any percentage of milk will work for this recipe.
+You can even use evaporated milk, half-and-half, heavy cream, or even almond milk.